terrytay/tp/docs/DeveloperGuide.md

 #### Search by flags only

- 1. To test for accuracy of flags:<br>
+ 1. To test for accuracy of flags:

     a.
 Test case: `-p` <br>
     Expected: List of study areas with ports available.<br>